wavesjs/waves-lfo/README.md

 ### Status

 This library is under heavy development and subject to change.
-Evert new API breaking change we will be adding snapshots to the repository so you can always fetch a working copy.
+Every new API breaking change we will be adding snapshots to the repository so you can always fetch a working copy.

 ## License
 This module is released under the [BSD-3-Clause license](http://opensource.org/licenses/BSD-3-Clause).